PostNord: Operations

 In 2021, PostNord had an average of 28,358 full-time-equivalent employees.
 Of these, 19,300 worked in Sweden and 6,757 in Denmark, the countries where PostNord is the designated universal postal operator.
 Other countries with significant employee numbers are Norway with 1,598 employees and Finland with 383 employees.

 PostNord has a partnership with DPDgroup around international parcel deliveries.

 PostNord Denmark

-The PostNord Denmark subsidiary, Post Danmark A/S, is the designated operator for universal postal services in Denmark.
+The PostNord Denmark subsidiary, Post Danmark A/S, was (until 2025) the designated operator for universal postal services in Denmark.
 It is also one of the country's three largest package delivery providers, when counting packages to which postal regulations apply.

 Letter volumes are falling in Denmark, with a decrease by 18 percent from 2019 to 2020, whereas the market for package deliveries is expanding.
-PostNord will stop delivering letters at the end of 2025.
+PostNord stopped delivering letters at the end of 2025.

 PostNord Sweden

 The PostNord Sweden subsidiary, PostNord Sverige AB, is the designated operator for universal postal services in Sweden and the largest package distributor in Sweden, with a market share of more than 50 percent in 2020 for packages weighing up to 20 kg.

 The number of traditional physical letters delivered is decreasing, while package volumes are increasing.
 In 2020, letters accounted for around 40 percent of the total revenue of PostNord in Sweden.

 Since 2021, PostNord Sweden has gradually been moving towards mail delivery once every two working days instead of every working day.
 The change is expected to be completed during 2022.
 This was made possible by changes to postal regulations issued in 2018.

 In 2020, the Swedish government initiated a public inquiry to review the possibilities of further changes to postal regulations.
 Topics to be covered include confidentiality requirements and measures to avoid the distribution of narcotics and weapons through postal services.
 The financing of country-wide postal services is also being reviewed.